zengzzzzz/golang-trending-archive/README.md

 * 【2024-04-01】[jagrosh / MusicBot](https://github.com/jagrosh/MusicBot) - 🎶 A Discord music bot that's easy to set up and run yourself!
 ## Go

+* 【2024-04-03】[ossf / scorecard](https://github.com/ossf/scorecard) - OpenSSF Scorecard - Security health metrics for Open Source
+* 【2024-04-03】[fullstorydev / grpcui](https://github.com/fullstorydev/grpcui) - An interactive web UI for gRPC, along the lines of postman
 * 【2024-04-01】[EverythingSuckz / TG-FileStreamBot](https://github.com/EverythingSuckz/TG-FileStreamBot) - A telegram bot that will give instant stream links for telegram files without the need of waiting till the download completes.
 * 【2024-04-01】[m1k1o / neko](https://github.com/m1k1o/neko) - A self hosted virtual browser that runs in docker and uses WebRTC.
 * 【2024-04-01】[pojntfx / weron](https://github.com/pojntfx/weron) - Overlay networks based on WebRTC.
 * 【2024-04-01】[plandex-ai / plandex](https://github.com/plandex-ai/plandex) - An AI coding engine for complex tasks
 ## Python

+* 【2024-04-03】[xorbitsai / inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
+Xinference gives you the freedom to use any LLM you need.
+With Xinference, you're empowered to run inference with any open-source language models, speech recognition models, and multimodal models, whether in the cloud, on-premises, or even on your laptop.
+* 【2024-04-03】[apocas / restai](https://github.com/apocas/restai) - RestAI is an AIaaS (AI as a Service) open-source platform.
+Built on top of LlamaIndex, Ollama and HF Pipelines.
+Supports any public LLM supported by LlamaIndex and any local LLM suported by Ollama.
+Precise embeddings usage and tuning.
+* 【2024-04-03】[tamilselvanarjun / quantmodels](https://github.com/tamilselvanarjun/quantmodels) - FinModels` is a Python package that provides implementations of various financial models commonly used in finance and investment analysis.
+* 【2024-04-03】[tamilselvanarjun / knapsack_algorithm](https://github.com/tamilselvanarjun/knapsack_algorithm) - A simple implementation of the Knapsack problem using dynamic programming.
+* 【2024-04-03】[tamilselvanarjun / df2file](https://github.com/tamilselvanarjun/df2file) - A utility for appending DataFrames to Single Excel file in different sheets.
+* 【2024-04-03】[chiasmod0n / chiasmodon](https://github.com/chiasmod0n/chiasmodon) - Chiasmodon is an OSINT tool designed to assist in the process of gathering information about a target domain.
+Its primary functionality revolves around searching for domain-related data, including domain emails, domain credentials, CIDRs , ASNs , and subdomains, the tool also allows users to search Google Play application ID.
+* 【2024-04-03】[tamilselvanarjun / finmodels](https://github.com/tamilselvanarjun/finmodels) - finmodels is a Python package that provides various financial models for analysis and optimization.
+* 【2024-04-03】[lpiccinelli-eth / UniDepth](https://github.com/lpiccinelli-eth/UniDepth) - Universal Monocular Metric Depth Estimation
+* 【2024-04-03】[tamilselvanarjun / pydatascraper](https://github.com/tamilselvanarjun/pydatascraper) - pydatascraper is a Python application that provides web scraping capabilities, including fetching Google and Yelp reviews.
+* 【2024-04-03】[fateofdate / TB4hooky](https://github.com/fateofdate/TB4hooky) - Python code hook system simple support remote hook and local hook
 * 【2024-04-02】[mxrch / GHunt](https://github.com/mxrch/GHunt) - 🕵️‍♂️ Offensive Google framework.
 * 【2024-04-02】[brilliantlabsAR / noa-assistant](https://github.com/brilliantlabsAR/noa-assistant) -
 * 【2024-04-02】[Lightning-AI / litgpt](https://github.com/Lightning-AI/litgpt) - Hackable implementation of state-of-the-art open-source LLMs based on nanoGPT.
 Supports flash attention, 4-bit and 8-bit quantization, LoRA and LLaMA-Adapter fine-tuning, pre-training.
 Apache 2.0-licensed.